 While exercise stimulates the lymph in the body, the lymph fluid in the face and neck often becomes stagnant.
 Think of it as a running river vs a murky pond.
 When the fluid is moving, it stays relatively clean, but when stagnant, bacteria harvests, grows and reproduces in that water.
 You could probably drink river water, but you wouldn’t ever want to drink pond water.

 One third of our lymph nodes are located from the chest up, especially around the neck and jawline, which explains why breakouts occur here – it’s the area where there is the most amount of stagnation.
 When lymph becomes stagnant, the bacteria sits just beneath the skin and reeks havoc.

-Facial massage that includes lymph drainage can get these toxins moving and away from the skin.
-This won’t kill the strep bacteria, but it can move it away from the skin to reduce breakouts in this area.
+Face Massage that includes lymphatic movement can get these toxins moving and away from the skin.
+This won’t kill the acne bacteria, but it can move it away from the skin to reduce breakouts in this area.
 This is one of many reasons why regular holistic facials that include lymph drainage can be so beneficial for congested skin!
 You can also move your facial lymph at home through manual massage, facial cupping, jade rollers and guasha.